stephenharris/Event-Organiser/readme.txt

 The plug-in also provides event listing and event calendar widgets and shortocdes that can be used to display events.

 Finally, the plug-in provides a function `eo_get_events` which is similiar to WordPress' `get_posts`.
 The function returns an array of post objects (where the posts are events), and this can be used to display events through editing your theme.
-The usual WordPress functions for displaying associated information (author, title etc) are still available to you, and the plug-in provides a similar set of functions to display event related data (dates, venues etc).
+The usual WordPress functions for display associated information (author, title etc) are still available to you, and the plug-in provides a similar set of functions to display event related data (dates, venues etc).
 See the [documentation](http://www.harriswebsolutions.co.uk/event-organiser/documentation/function-reference/).

-= How do I display a calendar of events? =
-There are two shortcodes you can use.
-* `[eo_calendar]` provides a widget-like calendar
-* `[eo_fullcalendar]` provides a calendar, similiar to the admin calendar, with optional month, week and day views.
-Both use AJAX to populate the calendars.
-Documentation of these can be found [here](http://www.harriswebsolutions.co.uk/event-organiser/documentation/shortcodes/).

-= What shortcodes does the plug-in provide? =
-* `[eo_events]` - lists events in similar way to the 'events' widget, and allows you to filter by venue, categories and dates
-* `[eo_venue_map]` - displays a Google map of the current venue, or of a particular venue given as an attribute.
-* `[eo_calendar]` - a widget-like calendar
-* `[eo_fullcalendar]` - a calendar, similiar to the admin calendar, with optional month, week and day views.
-Documentation of the plug-in shortcodes can be found [here](http://www.harriswebsolutions.co.uk/event-organiser/documentation/shortcodes/).

 == Screenshots ==